DFHack/dfhack/COMPILE.rst

     cmake .. -DCMAKE_BUILD_TYPE:string=Release
     make

-This will build the library and its tools and place them in ``/output``.
+This will build the library and its tools and place them in a sub-directory ``bin`` inside your build directory.

 Alternatively, you can use ccmake instead of cmake: